CodeLinaro-mirror/yocto-mirrors_gitlab_kleidi_kleidicv/scripts/benchmark/README.md

 ./build.sh
 ```

+By default, the script will produce two flavours of builds.
+One without KleidiCV (opencv-vanilla) and
+one with it (opencv-kleidicv).
+Both builds can be fine tuned by the `VANILLA_EXTRA_CMAKE_OPTIONS` and the
+`KLEIDICV_EXTRA_CMAKE_OPTIONS` environment variables respectively.
 If the `CUSTOM_CMAKE_OPTIONS` environment variable is set a third flavour is also build, next to vanilla
-OpenCV and OpenCV+KleidiCV with default options.
+OpenCV and OpenCV+KleidiCV.
 The variable specifies the extra CMake variables for this
 custom build and the `CUSTOM_BUILD_SUFFIX` environment variable can alter the `custom` build name suffix.
 (If the `CUSTOM_BUILD_SUFFIX` was defined for the build, it should be provided to the further scripts as well,
 like `push` and `run_*`.)